 Tamworth’s higher-order health facilities and regional sports and entertainment precinct will support residents and attract visitors for major events.
 Tourism and community life will be further bolstered by retail and commerce along Peel Street and recreation at Bicentennial Park.

 Precinct plans for each city will ensure development is well placed, fosters local character and maximises place-based opportunities.
 High-quality design outcomes will be a priority for each city, particularly for high-order facilities, landmark developments and gateway sites.
 Libraries, civic centres, parks and emergency service facilities can be an exemplar for best practice design, energy and water conservation and place-making.

-These holistic plans will be supplemented with activation plans, developed collaboratively between councils and the Department of Planning and Environment to provide a framework for immediate opportunities and coordinated investment.
+These holistic plans will be supplemented with activation plans, developed collaboratively between councils and the Department to provide a framework for immediate opportunities and coordinated investment.
 The activation plans will provide a design-led approach to support the city centres as vibrant focal points of community activity.